K-Kamal/Awak/README.md

 More about Vision/Future:
 Studies have shown that our morning mood has a huge influence on our productivity and happiness during the entire day.
 With over 80% of smartphone users checking their phones first thing in the morning, Awak can help you "wake up on the right side of the bed!"

-Website(reccommend opening in new tab) https://awak--kkamal2.repl.co
+Website(recommend opening in new tab) https://awak--kkamal2.repl.co

 sidenote: